-Braudel's periodization of economic development echoes accounts of writers such as Adam Smith, who described his contemporary period as the great acceleration of trade across long and short distances.
-During that period we saw the massive expansion of empires - and with it - the rise of colonialism.
-The second period hinges on the industrialization of production and the organization of economic activity that accompanies the move from the workshop to the factory, analysed famously by Karl Marx through the lens of class struggle.
-Finally, over the last century, we assist an impressive acceleration of finance and more recently communication that draw the world closer together and at the same time allow us to see challenges across borders from an almost planetary perspective.
+The second period hinges on the industrialisation of production and the organisation of economic activity that accompanies the move from the workshop to the factory, analysed famously by Karl Marx through the lens of class struggle.
+Finally, over the last century, we observe an impressive acceleration of finance and more recently communication that has drawn the world closer together and at the same time allows us to see challenges across borders from an almost planetary perspective.

 Although I am not a historian, I would like to draw on these long cycles of history to make an ambitious claim.
-The economy is the key for analysing conflict lines in the world, which is organized politically in constantly shifting ways as a result of deep struggles over the exploitation of resources.
-In the development of capitalism, incisive transformations have concerned power relationships and the political bargains to stabilize these battles.
+The economy is the key for analysing conflict lines in the world, which is organised politically in constantly shifting ways as a result of deep struggles over the exploitation of resources.
+In the development of capitalism, incisive transformations have concerned power relationships and the political bargains to stabilise these battles.
 In the pursuit of gain and productivity, the economy depends on new resources.
-Initially considered "up for grabs", "unclaimed" or "cheap", then fought over and finally settled through historic arrangements, these resources created conflict lines that have marked the political history of the world.
-In order to develop this claim, I will focus on three items: political territory, labour and nature.
+Initially considered 'up for grabs', 'unclaimed' or 'cheap', then fought over and finally settled through historic arrangements, these resources created conflict lines that have marked the political history of the world.
+To develop this claim.
+I will focus on three items: political territory, labour and nature.

-The first struggle of capitalism then becomes a struggle over the territorial expansion of empires, where control over territory was conceived of as the basis of economic growth and competitiveness, breading with it patterns of exploitations within and between countries, including slave trade - the commodification of humans and the theft of their labour - and violent conflict raging from individual atrocities to outright war.
-With the end of colonialism, a trade regime linking sovereign nations represented a negotiated order that may not be void of power and inequality, but that seeks to codify the nature of territorial relations and of economic dependence.
+Through this lens, the first struggle of capitalism becomes a struggle over the territorial expansion of empires, where control over territory was conceived of as the basis of economic growth and competitiveness, breading with it patterns of exploitation within and between countries, including the slave trade - the commodification of humans and the theft of their labour and violent conflict raging from individual atrocities to outright war.
+With the end of colonialism, a trade regime linking sovereign nations represented a negotiated order that may not be void of power and inequality, but that seeks to codify the nature of territorial relations and economic independence.

 The second struggle of capitalism centred on the factory, and in particular on work.
 Labour relations were identified as a central element of industrial production and working conditions turned into one of the most salient political features of modern-day politics, all the way into the structure of the party system of many countries.
-The defence of worker rights is a central part of the socio-democratic compromise of the post-war period, even though it took several decades to unfold in all of its details, not just within industrial countries, but also as a struggle over labour conditions and human dignity along the global supply chains.
+The defence of worker rights is a central part of the socio-democratic compromise of the post-war period, even though it took several decades to unfold in all of its details within industrial countries and continues as a larger struggle over labour conditions and human dignity along global supply chains.
 Again, we observe a development from a starting point where the livelihood and well-being of workers was disregarded or dependent on the benevolence of their respective employers to an age marked by the increasing scope and spread of a negotiated order codifying work.